-The Housing Authority conducts annual recertifications of income and family composition by mail and/or in person.
-At lease 60-120 days in advance of the scheduled annual recertification date, HACSL will send a recertification package to the head of household.
-The entire package, including all required third party verifications, must be returned on or before the due date printed on the package.
-If a family fails to respond or provide required paperwork, the Housing Connect will send a second notification with a new packet due date.
+Housing Connect conducts annual recertifications of income and family composition by mail and/or in person.

+At least 120 days in advance of the scheduled annual recertification date, Housing Connect will send a recertification package to the head of household.
+The entire package, including all required third party verifications, must be returned on or before the due date listed.
+If a family fails to respond or provide the package and required paperwork, Housing Connect will send a second notification with a second due date.
+If a family fails to respond to both notices, a third notification will be sent out with a final due date.

-If a family fails to provide required paperwork after two attempts or if the notice is returned by the post office with no forwarding address, a notice of termination (see Chapter 12) will be sent to the family's address of record, and to any alternate address provided in the family's file.
+If the family fails to respond or provide the package and required paperwork for the third time, a notice of termination (see Chapter 12) will be sent to the family's address of record and to any alternate address provided in the family's file.

-At the request of the family, HACSL will conduct the annual recertification in person at HACSL office.
+At the request of the family, Housing Connect will conduct the annual recertification in person at the Housing Connect office.